valentinmaxime/dockerised-swizzin/README.md

-# Dockerized Swizzin and Joal
+# Dockerized Swizzin, Joal, and Resilio Sync

-This repository provides a Dockerized setup for running **Swizzin**, a seedbox management suite, and **Joal (Just Another Leecher)**, a lightweight torrent seeder tool.
-This setup simplifies deployment and ensures a consistent environment for both services.
+This repository provides a Dockerized setup for running **Swizzin**, a seedbox management suite, **Joal (Just Another Leecher)**, a lightweight torrent seeder tool, and **Resilio Sync**, a robust file synchronization solution.
+This setup simplifies deployment and ensures a consistent environment for all services.

 ---